-WinGate Wilderness Therapy is one of the nation's leading Programs for Troubled Teens from Montana, providing them treatment and recovery with long term results.
-By incorporating the philosophy of the Arbinger Institute, WinGate embraces a unique approach wherein every adolescent is treated with respect and empathy and focus is placed not so much on their past mistakes, but upon moving past them and on living a healthy, prosperous life.
+WinGate Wilderness Therapy is one of the nation's premier programs for troubled teens from Montana, delivering them treatment and recovery with long-term results.
+By incorporating the philosophy of the Arbinger Institute, WinGate embraces a unique approach wherein every teen participant of ours is treated with respect and empathy and focus is placed not so much on their past mistakes, but upon moving past them and on living a healthy, prosperous life.

-While numerous "get tough' programs are often suggested for struggling teens in Montana, such as military style boot camp or "scared straight" programs, leading research has shown that these programs actually serve to increase recidivism rates and boost the odds of offending by 60%-70%.
+While numerous "get tough" programs are often suggested for troubled teenagers in Montana, such as military style boot camp or "scared straight" programs, leading research has shown that these programs actually serve to increase recidivism rates and boost the odds of offending by 60%-70%.
 However, different results can be found through WinGate Wilderness Therapy.

-Troubled teenagers in Montana have a high chance of their behavior escalating and of finding themselves caught up in the legal justice system, which is taking a less favorable look at adolescents and frequently trying them as adults.
+Troubled teen boys and girls in Montana have a high chance of their behavior escalating and of finding themselves caught up in the legal justice system, which is taking a less favorable look at teenagers and frequently trying them as adults.
 Preventative measures are always the best route, and at WinGate, your child will find themselves in a situation where, supported by their peers and the licensed professional staff, they will address their problems and behaviors and truly want to work through them.

-With 1.2 million teens ending up in the juvenile courts system every year, at-risk teens from Montana face tough odds.
+With 1.2 million adolescents ending up in the juvenile courts system every year, emotionally challenged teen boys and girls from Montana face tough odds.
 Society, in general, is becoming more frustrated with this growing problem and, as a result, is favoring harsher punishments.
-Roughly 160,000 struggling adolescents are referred to residential treatment facilities every year.
-This includes such facilities as detention centers, group homes, residential treatment centers, and correctional institutions.
+Roughly 160,000 at-risk teenagers are referred to residential treatment facilities every year.
+This includes such facilities as detention centers, group homes, long-term residential rehab programs, and correctional institutions.

 Substance Abuse Treatment Programs For Teens

-WinGate Wilderness Therapy provides a unique approach to treatment and recovery for troubled teens from Montana where focus is placed upon the future of the teen rather than on their mistakes.
-This helps to reinforce in the mind of a struggling adolescent that they do indeed have a future and that one mistake does not ruin their life.
+WinGate Wilderness Therapy is a leading wilderness camp program, who offers a unique approach to treatment and recovery for emotionally challenged adolescents from Montana where focus is placed upon the future of the adolescent wilderness client rather than on their mistakes.
+This helps to reinforce in the mind of a at-risk teenager that they do indeed have a future and that one mistake does not ruin their life.

-Throughout the WinGate Wilderness Therapy program, at-risk teenagers have access to trained and licensed counselors in an environment that supports their recovery and encourages them to actively participate in their treatment.
-Consultants are available to further explain the benefits and advantages this wilderness therapy program provides troubled adolescents from Montana, and to coach parents through the admission process for their son or daughter.
+Throughout the WinGate Wilderness Therapy program, the teenage clients have access to trained and licensed mental health counselors in an environment that helps their change, and encourages them to actively participate in their treatment.
+Intake counselors are available to further explain the benefits and advantages this therapeutic outdoor program provides at-risk teen boys and girls from Montana, and to coach parents through the admission process for their son or daughter.
 Call (800) 560-1599 to get started.

 Montana State Parent Resources: